Compare Cheap Auto Insurance in Washington

 |---|---|---|

-Cheapest Car Insurance in Washington with a DUI: American Family
+Cheapest Car Insurance in Washington with a DUI: USAA and American Family

-American Family offers the lowest average rates for drivers with a DUI in Washington at $1,950 annually.
-State Farm comes in a close second, with an average annual rate of $1,986.
-Both providers have similar yearly premiums, but State Farm has slightly higher customer satisfaction ratings than American Family.
-USAA and Travelers also provide rates that fall beneath the statewide average.
+USAA offers the lowest average rates for military members with a DUI in Washington at $2,397 annually.
+Non-military drivers can get the cheapest premiums with American Family, at $2,472 annually.
+Both providers have similar yearly rates, but USAA has higher customer satisfaction ratings than American Family.
+Progressive and Travelers also provide rates that fall beneath the statewide average.

 | Company | Annual Cost with DUI | Monthly Cost with DUI |